Prunus mume: Pickled and preserved plums

 In Chinese cuisine, plums pickled with vinegar and salt are called suanmeizi (酸梅子; "sour plum fruits"), and have an intensely sour and salty flavour.
 They are generally made from unripe plum fruits.
-Huamei (話梅) are Chinese preserved plums and refers to Chinese plums pickled in sugar, salt, and herbs.
-There are two general varieties: a dried variety, and a wet (pickled) variety.Umeboshi (梅干) are pickled and dried plums.
+Huamei (話梅) are Chinese preserved plums and refer to Chinese plums pickled in sugar, salt, and herbs.
+There are two general varieties: a dried variety, and a wet (pickled) variety.

+Umeboshi (梅干) are pickled and dried plums.
 They are a Japanese specialty.
 Pickled with coarse salt, they are quite salty and sour, and therefore eaten sparingly.
 They are often red in colour when purple shiso leaves are used.
 Plums used for making umeboshi are harvested in late May or early June, while they are ripe enough in yellow, and layered with much salt.
 They are weighed down with a heavy stone (or some more modern implement) until late August.
 They are then dried in the sun on bamboo mats for several days (they are returned to the salt at night).
 The flavonoid pigment in shiso leaves gives them their distinctive colour and a richer flavour.
 Umeboshi are generally eaten with rice as part of a bento (boxed lunch), although they may also be used in makizushi (rolled sushi).
-Umeboshi are also used as a popular filling for rice balls (onigiri) wrapped in laver.
+Umeboshi are also used as a popular filling for rice balls (onigiri) wrapped in nori.
 Makizushi made with plums may be made with either umeboshi or bainiku (umeboshi paste), often in conjunction with green shiso leaves.
 A byproduct of umeboshi production is umeboshi vinegar, a salty, sour condiment.

-In Korea, there is 'maesil-jangajji' which is similar to 'Umeboshi'.
+In Korea, there is 'maesil-jangajji' which is similar to 'umeboshi'.
 It is a common side dish in Korea.

 A very similar variety of pickled plum, xí muội or ô mai is used in Vietnamese cuisine.
 The best fruit for this are from the forest around the Hương Pagoda in Hà Tây Province.